VitoIV/jupyterlab_with_api_and_sudo/README.md

 # jupyterlab_with_api_and_sudo
-Dockerfile + yaml to install single-user jupyterlab with api and sudo access.
-Keycloak oauth
+Dockerfile + yaml to install single-user jupyterlab with api, sudo access and curl.
+Keycloak oauth.